nwang227/CPSC340/docs/syllabus.md

 Tutorials are completely optional.
 The list of tutorials can be found [here](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=CPSC&course=340).
 See the ones starting with "T1". **You do not need to be officially registered for a tutorial to be part of the course.**

-**Office hours**: See [here](https://www.cs.ubc.ca/~mgelbart/calendarTODO.html)[TODO: Not yet updated for 2022].
-There will be a mixture of in-person and online office hours available.
+**Office hours**: See Canvas Zoom schedule.
+Office hours will be on Zoom this semester.

 ## Teaching Team